'Football fans have been ignored for the last decade': James Kirkham, Head of COPA90

 Big ambitions create that challenger mentality that you’ve then got to try to breed and cultivate.
 Some people do have to make it, and break that ceiling and so why not you?
 You’ve got to believe you can get there.

-As a business based upon the advertising model, does that mean that your main measure of success is audience volume? e.g. the amount of followers you have?
+As a business based upon an advertising model, does that mean that your main measure of success is audience size?

 This is an audience who we are continually told have constant partial attention.
 We're told they're fickle and fleeting, but that statistic proves you can capture their attention and actually have a long amount of dialogue with them, if you can provide the right content, through the right platform, at the right time.

 We had Jeremy Corbyn on COPA90 just before the UK general election.
 We weren't being political or supportive of any one party, we were talking football.
 Yet the mainstream media said we were responsible for the mobilising of the youth vote which nearly got Labour into power.